zwang695/alexa-skills-list/skills/B01DOJT1JY/README.md

 Scryb makes it easy for anyone to send a SMS text message hands-free from home, or when you don't have access to a smartphone.

 To start using the Scryb skill, say:
-"Alexa, open Scryb."  (pronounce it like the word ‘scribe’) Alexa will then ask you for the phone number of the text recipient.
+"Alexa, open Scryb."  (pronounce it like the word ?scribe?)
+Alexa will then ask you for the phone number of the text recipient.

 Then tell Alexa the 10 digit phone number - example: "123-555-1212"